Shub1427/Shub1427.github.io/pages/gfx-hal-initials/display-window.md

 * `winit` is used for Cross-Platform Windowing Provider.
 * `gfx-hal` is used for Cross-Platform GPU Abstraction Layer Provider.
-* `log` and `log4rs` combined provide us Logging Implementation in our project since we will not be using `println!` macro.
+* `log` and `log4rs` combined provide us with Logging Implementation in our project since we wouldn't be using `println!` macro.

 **[dependencies.{{feature}}]** are the dependencies that will be installed conditionally depending on the user's Operating System.